g-rossler/g-rossler/README.md

 # Hi 👋

-I'am Gerardo Rossler, I live in Argentina and I am a front end developer.
+I'am Gerardo Rossler, I live in Argentina and I am a Full Stack Developer.

 ## Some of the tools and languages I work with: